Qatif conflict: Execution controversy of Nimr al-Nimr

 On 15 October 2014, al-Nimr was sentenced to death by the Specialized Criminal Court for "seeking 'foreign meddling' in [Saudi Arabia], 'disobeying' its rulers and taking up arms against the security forces".
 Said Boumedouha of Amnesty International stated that the death sentence was "part of a campaign by the authorities in Saudi Arabia to crush all dissent, including those defending the rights of the Kingdom's Shi'a Muslim community."

 Nimr al-Nimr's brother, Mohammad al-Nimr, tweeted information about the death sentence and was arrested on the same day.

 The head of Iran's armed forces warned Saudi Arabia that it would "pay dearly" if it carried out the execution.

 In March 2015 the Saudi Arabian appellate court upheld the death sentence against al-Nimr.

 On 25 October 2015, the Supreme Religious Court of Saudi Arabia rejected al-Nimr's appeal against his death sentence.
 During an interview for Reuters, al-Nimr's brother claimed that the decision was a result of a hearing which occurred without the presence or notification of al-Nimr's lawyers and family.
 This being said, he still remained hopeful that King Salman would grant a pardon.
 However, on January 2, 2016, al-Nimr was executed.

 Unrest (2017–2020)

 The 2017–20 Qatif unrest occurred in the Qatif region (within Eastern Province of Saudi Arabia) between the Saudi government and the Shia militants until it died down in 2020.
 It began in May 2017 after an incident on 12 May when a child and a Pakistani young man were shot and killed.
 In the same month, Saudi authorities erected siege barricades in Awamiyah and attempted to bulldoze the al-Musawara residential area.
 The conflict became an armed conflict, with about 12–25 people killed in shelling and sniper fire during May and the following few months.

 On 11 May 2019, 8 militants were killed in a firefight with Saudi security forces in the Sanabis neighborhood of Qatif.

+On 7 January 2020, The "most dangerous wanted terrorist" in Qatif was captured after he fired on a security patrol, according to state-run news media effectively ending the 2017–20 Qatif unrest.

+Demonstrations (2022)

+On 14 March 2022, thousands of Shi'ite protestors took to streets after the executions of several Shi'ites in alleged unfair trials.